-On December 19, 2017 the County Legislature authorized \$325,000 (Resolution # 224) to accomplish the following scope elements (1 to 5) of this project for which we have received quotes and the work has started in 2018 start and is continuing:
+On December 19, 2017 the County Legislature authorized \$325,000 (Resolution # 224) to accomplish the following scope elements (1 to 5) of this project:

 - 1) Kitchen Floor Restoration & Restoration of Housing Unit Entries.
 This is necessary to maintain compliance with health codes and for basic safety and sanitary reasons in the kitchen and housing unit entry ways.
 This subproject has been completed in 2018 for \$60,000. - 2) Food Service Delivery Carts Existing carts are becoming unserviceable as doors are not closing properly and motors are not working.
 Parts are no longer available for these models.
 The carts are needed to maintain food standards of proper refrigeration and heating temperatures of the food.
 This subproject has been completed in 2018 for \$115,000. - 3) Laundry washing machine Current 100-lb washer is over 50 years old and beyond repair.
 Current contracted vendor is not efficient as there have been numerous problems with inmate laundry returning wet which leads to the added expense of us having to use an officer and our equipment to dry.
 This subproject has been completed in 2018 for \$27,000. - 4) Kitchen Dishwasher Current washer continues to breakdown causing high repair expenses being incurred.
 Also, when machine is down, it creates major disruptions in service and the operations of the facility in addition to our using Styrofoam which is an added supply and trash removal expense.
 This subproject has been completed in 2018 for \$83,000. - 5) Ceiling Replacement in the Corridor Wing of facility There is approx. 4,800 sq. ft. of current ceiling that was damaged by water leaking from previous old roofing.
 There are gaps in ceilings which lead to security issues of inmates hiding contraband.
 The ceiling needs to be replaced due to the extensive water damage, which may lead to mold and health concerns if left untreated and to potential of ceiling failure.
 The quote we have received for this work is \$32,000, which is what we had estimated.
-The work is expected start in fall 2019 and finish by the end of 2019.

-On March 19, 2019 the County Legislature authorized \$368,000 (Resolution # 34) to accomplish the following scope elements (6 and part of 7) of this project.
+On March 5, 2019 the County Legislature authorized \$368,000 (Resolution # 34) to accomplish the following scope elements (6 and part of 7) of this project.

 - 6) New Entry/Egress The new entrance is needed to relieve the back up at the perimeter post and ease congestion for staff entry and exit.
 The entrance will require gates and proximity readers and cards.
 Our cost estimate for this subproject is \$115,000.
-At this point we have engaged a vendor to build the new entry/egress and the work started in the end of June 2019. - 7) Air Conditioning in Housing 4 This unit has no air conditioning system.
+A vendor was engaged to build the new entry/egress and the work started at the end of June 2019 and was completed in November 2019 at a cost of \$99,445. - 7) Air Conditioning in Housing 4 This unit has no air conditioning system.
 As a result the heat & moisture builds up and ruins metal fixtures, causes peeling paint, buildup of floor humidity and mold, which presents health hazard for Staff and inmates in extremely hot weather.
 In addition the humidity causes metal rust and fatigue of the floors as the units have multiple floor levels.
 In order to correct this situation we are adding five split system AC units.
-At this point the bid request is sent out to purchasing and we expect to start and finish this work in 2019.
-According to our estimates this subproject will cost about \$250,000.
+After engineering work was completed in the Summer of 2019, installation began in late Fall 2019 and was completed during the early winter of 2020.
+Final testing and adjustment will occur during the warmer months (May) of 2020.
+Although the estimated cost was \$250,000, final costs were \$278,851 due to increased costs of materials (alternate funds were used to offset the difference).